frslabs/forus-ios/README.md

   - faceUtils.CAMERA_FRONT --> for front camera.
   - faceUtils.CAMERA_BACK --> for back camera.

-- faceSdkDict[faceUtils.SECURITY_LEVEL] = faceUtils.LEVEL_"code" (Required)
+- faceSdkDict[faceUtils.SECURITY_LEVEL] = faceUtils.LEVEL_Code (Required)

-The user can configure the challenge levels needed for liveness checks.
+The user can configure the challenge levels needed for liveness check
   - faceUtils.LEVEL_0 --> It is for face detection.
   - faceUtils.LEVEL_1 --> It is for face and eyeblink detection.
   - faceUtils.LEVEL_2 --> It is for face and smile detection.